Helperbird/website/src/pages/help/what-is-helperbird-pro.md

   OpenDyslexic
 twitterSocial: assets/images/graph/alt-highlighter.png
 facebookSocial: assets/images/graph/alt-highlighter.png
-featureTitle: What is Helperbird Pro?
+cardTitle: What is Helperbird Pro?
 featureDescription:
   What is Helperbird Pro?, discover what features are included in the paid version of Helperbird.
 date: 2016-01-07